mskilab-org/fishHook/README.md

 ```

 ## Now we will need some data
-fishHook utilizes Gamma-Poisson regression to identify frequently-mutated or amplified/deleted regions of the genome from sequencing and microarray data.
-To do this we need to take a set of genomic targets, and test each one against the hypothesis that they are significantly altered in comparison to the other targets.
-In this first example we will use genes as our targets and use exome data as the mutational events.
-Since exome sequencing tends to exhibit strong sequencing bias, we want to include this information in our analysis.
-To do this we constructed a GRanges called eligible that will indicate the regions that have sufficient coverage.
+fishHook utilizes Gamma-Poisson regression to nominate regions enriched in mutation  from sequencing and/or microarray data.
+To do this we take a set of genomic targets, and test each one against the hypothesis that they have a background level of mutational burden.
+In this first example we use genes as our targets and  exome data as the mutational events.
+Since exome sequencing tends to exhibit strong sequencing bias, we to include this information in our analysis by indicating sufficently covered regions in the variable eligible.

 ```R